ardikars/EUID/README.md

 # DRAFT#1

-## Extendable Universal Unique Identifier
+## Extendable Universally Unique Identifier

 Extendable means you can use this ID for sharding or customizing timestamp epoch.